Description of Apache IoTDB from https://iotdb.apache.org/:

 The Apache IoTDB community maintains pre-built server images upstream to download.
 Including containerised Docker images in Docker Hub.
 IoTDB is available in both standalone (edge) and cluster (cloud) versions.
 Standalone is suggested as a starting point.

-The COVESA Central Data Service Playground provides a Docker deployment that combines an Apache IoTDB server (data store) with the WAII VISS data server.
+The COVESA Central Data Service Playground provides a Docker deployment that combines an Apache IoTDB server (data store) with the VISSR VISS data server.

 To seed the database with VSS data the typical steps are: